ziyzhu/Spectraface/README.md

 2. ```(optional) python3 -m venv thermal-face-recognition && source thermal-face-recognition/bin/activate```
 3. ```cd thermal-face-recognition```
 4. ```pip3 install -r requirements.txt```
-5. ```python3 src/main.py```
+5. ```python3 main.py``` (any python3.x except python3.9)

+The first run would take about 5 - 7 mintues because it has preprocess all the raw face images.
+During the first run, face images are detected, cropped, and encoded into a 512 dimension array.
+The following runs would run within seconds given that preprocessed face images had been cached automatically.

 ## Files

 - cache.py: pickle utility functions used to store and retrieve preprocessed images
-- detect.py: face detection
+- detect.py: face detection with pretrained model
 - encode.py: using pretrained model to encode detected face images into descriptors fed into the Eigenface algorithm
 - eigenface.py: eigenface implementation
 - main.py: driver for the program, displays test results

 - ./train: used to store training images for fine-tuning
-- ./dataset: contains downloaded dataset
+- ./dataset: contains downloaded dataset for training and testing the algorithm
 - ./cache: contains pickle objects storing preprocessed images
 - ./models: contains pretrained thermal face detection model
-- ./src: implementation
-- ./pictures: contains some insightful plots
+- ./pictures: contains some insightful plots and sample data

 ## References
 1. Face Recognition: From Traditional to Deep Learning Methods (https://arxiv.org/pdf/1811.00116.pdf)